Install Kimai on Ubuntu 22.04

 Configure webserver

-Good, now that we have done all these steps we only need the webserver and VirtualHost configuration:
+Great!
+Now that we have done all these steps we only need the webserver and VirtualHost configuration:

-Check your PHP-FPM config for the fastcgi_pass (eg. version and socket)
+Check your PHP-FPM config for the fastcgi_pass (eg. version and socket).

 This can be done with: